IonicaBizau/validify/README.md

 // => [Error: The input should be greater than 18 and lower or equal than 42.]
 ```

+## :question: Get Help

+There are few ways to get help:

+ 1. Please [post questions on Stack Overflow](https://stackoverflow.com/questions/ask).
+You can open issues with questions, as long you add a link to your Stack Overflow question.
+ 2. For bug reports and feature requests, open issues. :bug:
+ 3. For direct and quick help from me, you can [use Codementor](https://www.codementor.io/johnnyb). :rocket:

 ## :memo: Documentation